Table of Contents

 To better understand magic, it is important to understand these key points, Magic is Natural, Magic is a Skill, and Magic is Not a Skill.

 Magic is Natural: In Legends of Nor’Ova, magic is treated as a natural ability in which everyone has access to.
 Magic is simply the result of manipulating the runic elements of the game world and producing an effect.
 Since everything that lives and breathes or has lived is tied to a runic element, anyone and any creature can find ways of manipulating their element and producing magic.
 However you can only manipulate the element that you are connected to.
 If your character’s runic element is earth, then you can not hope to learn pyromancy (fire magic).
+You may be able to learn spells from other elements from rune stones however.

 Magic is a Skill: One of the important things about magic in Legends of Nor’Ova that makes it so different from magic found elsewhere is that magic is part of the skills system.
 You would obtain magic spells just like you would obtain skills, by spending character points and even increasing their levels.
 Magic Spells cost SA and you can only use 1 spell action like you can with skills.
 There are no spell components to keep track of, unless you go into sorcery, or complicated foreign magic words to remember to use a magic spell.
 You simply use them like you would any other skill.